CKEA-FM

 CKEA-FM (95.7 MHz, 95.7 Cruz FM) is a radio station serving Edmonton, Alberta.
-Owned by Harvard Media, it broadcasts a rock-leaning classic hits format.
+Owned by Harvard Media, it broadcasts a mainstream rock format.
 CKEA's studios are located on Calgary Trail in Edmonton, while its transmitter is located at Ellerslie Road and Provincial Highway 21, just southeast of Edmonton city limits.

-As of Feb 28, 2021, CKEA is the 11th-most-listened-to radio station in the Edmonton market according to a PPM data report released by Numeris.
+As of February 28, 2021, CKEA is the 11th-most-listened-to radio station in the Edmonton market according to a PPM data report released by Numeris.

 History

 The station's license was approved by the CRTC in July 2009, and officially launched on September 6, 2010 as 95.7 The Sound, with an adult album alternative format.
-On March 25, 2011, at Noon, the station flipped to adult contemporary branded as Lite 95.7, launching with a weekend of Christmas music to promote that it would do so every holiday season afterwards under the format.
+On March 25, 2011, at Noon, the station relaunched as Lite 95.7, soft launching with a weekend of Christmas music (promoting the station's intent to air all-Christmas music during future holiday seasons) before officially beginning an adult contemporary format the following Monday.

-On December 27, 2013 at Noon the station flipped to a rock-leaning adult hits format as 95.7 Cruz FM, joining an increasing number of Harvard stations across Canada in doing so.
+On December 27, 2013 at Noon, the station relaunched as 95.7 Cruz FM, with a format focusing on rock hits from the 1980s and later.
 The station's branding and format is modelled upon sister station CFWD-FM in Saskatoon, which adopted it the previous year.

-The first songs as Cruz were a double-side play of "We Will Rock You" and "We Are The Champions", both by Queen.
+On August 26, 2025, Harvard announced that the former CFRN morning sports radio show The Nielson Show would air on CKEA beginning September 3.